Charles Joseph Lambert (engineer): The Suez Canal

 During his time in Egypt, Lambert attentively studied the work of French engineer, Jacques-Marie Le Père, who at the end of the 18th century proposed a canal to traverse the Suez Isthmus.
 Lambert initiated a feasibility study and 3 drilling projects for the Suez Canal and he drew the public's attention to this project.
 These results of these three projects were sent to Louis Maurice Adolphe Linant de Bellefonds by Enfantin.
 Linant worked together with Eugène Mougel on the project that was later realized by Ferdinand de Lesseps.

 Lambert's services in Egypt were rewarded with the title of Bey in 1847.

 Later life

 In 1851, Lambert settled in Paris and devoted his leisure to questions of philosophy: he published a very curious study about the Trinity which was a great success when it appeared in La Revue philosophique et religieuse.

-Lamber died in 1864 and was interred at the Montparnasse Cemetery.
+Lambert died in 1864 and was buried at the Montparnasse Cemetery.